Macca turns magical Grandude with children's book

 “I’ve been a Paul McCartney fan since I remember.
 My mum and dad were huge Beatles fans, and ... the legacy’s carried on,” said the 42-year-old.

-“So, these are two of my three children, they are Martha and Jude named after the Beatles songs, and it’s just been a huge honour to be part of all today.”
+“So, these are two of my three children, they are Martha and Jude named after the Beatles songs, and it’s just been a huge honor to be part of all today.”